GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 ## Software development kits

 There are no required SDKs needed for this project.
 This project contains everything to deploy the blueprint, including a pre-compiled version of the AWS lambda.

-If you want change to the AWS lambda, the source code can be found in the `lambda-orderstatus` directory.
+If you want changes to the AWS lambda, the source code can be found in the `lambda-orderstatus` directory.
 To build this lambda, you need the Golang SDK.
 The latest Golang version of Golang can be found [The Go programming language](https://go.dev/ "Goes to the Go programming language page").
 To rebuild the lambda from the source code:

 1. Have the Golang SDK installed on the machine.
 2. Change to the `blueprint/lambda-orderstatus directory.